-My favorite platform for royalty free music is Epidemic Sound.
+My favorite platform for royalty-free music is Epidemic Sound.
 They have over 30,000 sourced songs in a wide variety of popular genres, including music created specifically for the gaming community, and add new tracks on a weekly basis.
 The best part is, you can try out their music on your stream with their free 30-day trial.

 Their affordable personal plan allows you to use their music on Twitch, YouTube, Facebook, and Instagram.
 You can easily select a portion of a song to use in an intro or another portion of your stream.
 The platform also has several categories of sound alerts that you can use under the same plan.

 8. Talk to Every Viewer Who Chats to You During Your Stream

-Most viewers on YouTube Gaming are there to interact with the streamer and with other viewers in chat.
+Most viewers who visit your YouTube Gaming channel are there to interact with you and with other viewers in your chat.
 Otherwise, they would watch YouTube compilations.
 Bringing them into the conversation and welcoming them will likely keep them as a part of your community.
 Here are a few ideas on how to celebrate interaction on your channel:

 - Question – Have a question that you can ask each new viewer or follower.
 Make it something simple and not too personal, such as their favorite game, favorite color, or their country.
 You can take this step a bit further by tracking the answers in some sort of way.
 For instance, you can keep track of a long-term poll of every person’s favorite color or have your mods keep track by using a bot command.
 You could also keep a map in your background and add pins to it as new people tell you about their country.

 - Song, limerick, or haiku – If you play a game that is slow enough, find a way to celebrate new subscribers to your channel.
 Write a song to sing to them (such as ArryBo’s catch “ArryBros” song, which gets stuck in his viewer’s heads), or write a limerick or haiku on the spot using their username.
 Not only does this create entertaining content for the whole stream, but it is an added incentive for new viewers.